 There is no obvious reason to think it’s natural instinct.
 The commonly held view is that in the wild they hunt alone.
 Their social life is restricted to sexual encounters and sniffing territorial boundaries.
 It’s often observed too that feral cats are very cautious of each other when coming together to be fed as a group.

 Another argument is that domesticated cats remain kittens and kittens follow their mothers around.
 This might be a good argument if it was true but, though often claimed, many experts now think this notion quite wrong.

 More likely cats are far more social than many of us actually think.
-Compared with dogs of course cats are very different and do not live in packs.
-On-the-other-hand, the more researchers discover about cats the more they uncover examples of strongly social behavior.
+Compared with dogs of course cats are very different and don’t live in packs, yet the more experts look into it the more they uncover examples of strongly social behavior.

 Very often in colonies of cats, for instance, the females will team-up when they give birth.
 Kittens can drink the milk of any female in the team.

 There are also examples of domestic cats working together to hunt: one cat flushing out the mice, for instance, while the other does the catching.
 Then there is the fact that cats rub-up against one another and share their scent as well as choosing to sit close to favored buddies.
 This all shows sophisticated social interaction and the need for companionship, rather than a solitary lifestyle.
-Some cats may be more sociable than others of course, and we may have increased the general level of sociability through selective breeding.
+Naturally, some cats may be more sociable than others and we may tend to increase the general level of sociability through selective breeding.